codatio/codat-docs/docs/payables/configure-customer.md

 ## Create a company

-Within Sync for Payables, a company represents your SMB customer that pays and manages their bills using your application.
+Within Bill Pay, a company represents your SMB customer that pays and manages their bills using your application.
 To create it, use our [Create company](/sync-for-payables-api#/operations/create-company) endpoint.
 It returns the company schema containing the ID that you will use to establish a connection to an accounting software.

 <Tabs>